 Here is the good news, green tea contains lots of manganese and with the presence of polyphenol, it can protect cells from radiation damages and repair damaged cells.
 Studies have shown that if you drink 2 cups of green tea in a day, its anti-radiation is equivalent to eating a kilogram of iodized salt.

 Today, green tea is celebrated for its high level of antioxidants and health benefits, especially for the skin.
-Listed above are the top 6 benefits of green tea for skin, and overtime, you will start to experience a feely-touchy and fortified skin.
+Listed above are the top 6 benefits of green tea for healthy skin, and overtime, you will start to experience a feely-touchy and fortified skin.
 In essence, green tea can cater for your daily beverage needs and improve your skin.

 If you have experienced any other benefits of this wonderful tea in addition to these 6 benefits of green tea for skin, please do share in the comments box.